judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-07-06-florianopolis-brazil-travel-guide.markdown

 All of the to-be-expected beach activities can be found at Joaquina Beach.
 You should note that this is one of the **top surfing destinations in Brazil**, and known worldwide for its reliable waves.
 This means that as a swimmer, you will be sharing space with surfers, so just be mindful of that.

-{% cloudinary default /assets/images/2017/04/Florianopolis-Santa-Catarina-Brazil-Sand-Dunes.jpg alt="Florianopolis, Santa Catarina Brazil, Joaquina Beach Sandboard" description="Florianopolis, Santa Catarina Brazil, Joaquina Beach Sandboard.
+{% cloudinary /assets/images/2017/04/Florianopolis-Santa-Catarina-Brazil-Sand-Dunes.jpg alt="Florianopolis, Santa Catarina Brazil, Joaquina Beach Sandboard" description="Florianopolis, Santa Catarina Brazil, Joaquina Beach Sandboard.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 The other super cool activity at Joaquina Beach, which I did not expect to find, is **sandboarding!** The dunes of Joaquina Beach are really impressive and are perfect for strapping a board to your feet and letting gravity do all the work.
 At the time and location when I was there, there were no lifts, so you have to walk up the dunes yourself, which isn't a bad thing due to distance, as much as it is just difficult to walk up a hill of sand.